 Each a glimpse and gone for ever!

-In this activity, you can answer questions about the poem.
-Remember that you can look back at it as often as you like by clicking the Help button.
+Remember that you can look back at it as often as you like by clicking the red help button on the screen.